mdavis-xyz/mdavis.xyz/pages/voting/content.md

 ## Conclusion

-The purpose of an election is the fairly choose a winner, and convince the losers it was a fair decision.
+The purpose of an election is to fairly choose a winner, and convince the losers it was a fair decision.

 Digital voting has fundamental theoretical security issues, so you can *never* be sure the decision was fair.
 In practice voting machines and online voting is consistently implemented with shocking security, far from best practice.